FAQs: Security Guard Training

 Q. What does the school give me when I complete a course?

-A. Security Officer Training Schools are required to issue a DCJS approved certificate of completion to students who successfully complete required Security Officer Training courses according to New York State Compilation of Codes, Rules and Regulations (NYCRR) Part 6027.12(c).
+A. Security Guard Training Schools are required to issue a DCJS approved certificate of completion to students who successfully complete required Security Officer Training courses according to New York State Compilation of Codes, Rules and Regulations (NYCRR) Part 6027.12(c).

 Q. Do I have to bring anything with me when I attend a training course?